top of page

 15. Prone to Flight, Freeze reactions (with moments of Fight)

-We all fear rejection (shame) and enmeshment (boundaryless).
+We all fear rejection (powerlessly ostracized) and enmeshment (powerlessly stuck and boundaryless).
 We need balanced connection with boundaries (closeness and space), to feel valued as a unique individual.
 Without it our nervous system fires off anxiety, anger, shame.
-Avoidants are enmeshment-phobicfeeling shame for needing space while depressing feelings of 'neediness' 24/7 with hyper-independent walls, work, structure, perfectionism, success, distancing, blaming, sabotaging, binging, etc.
+Avoidants are enmeshment-phobicfeeling shame for needing space while depressing feelings of 'neediness' 24/7 with hyper-independent walls, maladaptive protective patterns of distancing with work, structure, perfectionism, success, blaming, sabotaging, binging, etc.

 INNER CRITC.jpg